 Normal ovulation is essential for producing a mature egg that can be fertilized.
 Disorders in ovulation can impair conception and cause infertility.
 Women having problems with ovulation will not generally have menses at regular intervals.
 Keeping a journal of menses can be a very helpful tool to evaluate ovulation.
 Regular menses is very predictive of regular ovulation.
-Many women use menstrual calendars in combination with basal body temperature charts and ovulation predictor kits.
+Many women use menstrual calendars or smart phone apps in combination with basal body temperature charts and ovulation predictor kits.
 While these can be useful aids in evaluating potential causes of infertility, they can easily become cumbersome and costly.
-This is especially true with the new electronic ovulation "computers" that monitor a woman's fertile window.
-We do not advise you purchase ovulation monitoring devices.
-Well spaced intercourse during the middle of a menstrual cycle can be just as effective.
+We do not advise you purchase ovulation monitoring devices with regular and predictable menstrual cycles.
+Well-spaced intercourse during the middle of a menstrual cycle can be just as effective.

 Ovulation occurs 14 days before the first day of menses.
 Women can predict their fertile window by taking the number of days between the start of menses and the start of the next menses and subtract 14.
 For example, a woman with 32 days between menses would be most fertile on day 16 (counting the first day of flow as day 1).

 Women not having regular menses will most likely experience difficulty getting pregnant.
-The lack of menses indicates a lack of ovulation.
-This makes timing ovulation and intercourse practically impossible.
+The lack of menses usually indicates a lack of ovulation.
+This makes timing intercourse difficult or impossible.
 The most common cause of anovulation (absence of menses) or oligoovulation (infrequent ovulation) is polycystic ovarian syndrome (PCOS).
 Other causes include premature ovarian failure (POF), age related fertility, and endocrine abnormalities such as elevated prolactin or thyroid levels.